codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 - Install your dependencies
 - Run the tests
   - with the React App turned off run `npm test`
-- Fix the bugs - 30 POINTS
+- There is one bug.
+Find the bug and fix it - 20 POINTS
-- Repeat until all tests are passing
+- You will know you have found the bug when the tests all pass
 - Deploy to Netlify - 5 POINTS

-#### React App: Change Styling - 30 POINTS
+#### React App: Change Styling - 25 POINTS

-- Using React Bootstrap, change the list from a Table to an Accordion for showing the items in the list
+- Using React Bootstrap, change the list from a `Table` to an `Accordion` for showing the items in the list

 #### React App Notes